microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 The **ServiceConnection** variable is used to specify how the deployment pipeline connects to the Power Platform.
 The values used for the Service Connection variable are the names of the Service Connections created above [Create a Service Connection for DevOps to access Power Platform](#create-service-connections-for-devops-to-access-power-platform)

 ![image-20210414170210916](.attachments/GETTINGSTARTED/image-20210414170210916.png)

+#### Create EnableFlows Variable (Optional)

+You can optionally set a pipeline variable on your deployment pipelines to turn off the automatic enabling of Flows after your solution is imported.
+This variable is **EnableFlows**.
+Setting EnableFlows to 'false' will result in the pipeline skipping the steps to enable Power Automate Flows as part of your deployment.
+The default of the EnableFlows variable value is 'true'. **You only need to set this variable if you want to skip enabling flows after your solution is imported.**

 ### Setting Branch Policies for Pull Request Validation